Vivi4n/viv_bahamasjob/README.md

 3) Import esx_bahamasjob.sql in your database

-4) Add this in your server.cfg :
+4) Add this in your server.cfg:

 ```
 start esx_bahamasjob